 Australia offers both temporary and permanent visa options for skilled nurses who have local or overseas qualifications, language skills and relevant work experience.
-From 1 October 2019, a new assessment model will be applicable to overseas nurses and midwives seeking registration which is considered essential for various work and visa opportunities in Australia.
+A new assessment model will now be applicable to overseas nurses and midwives seeking registration which is considered essential for various work and visa opportunities in Australia.

 Nurses provide nursing care to patients in hospitals, aged care and other health care facilities, as well as in the community.

 Depending upon the roles set in the healthcare sector, the occupation is often divided into two roles – enrolled and registered nurses.

 Migration experts believe that nursing serves as an excellent platform for various ‘high-paid’ job opportunities and permanent residency visa pathways in Australia.

 A Perth-based migration agent Narinder Kaur told SBS Punjabi that nursing has the maximum number of places in this year’s Occupation Ceiling.

 “Nursing serves as the best occupation when it comes to career and permanent residency choices,” said Ms Kaur.

 “For 2019-20, Australia’s migration program offers over 17,000 places for nurses, which is also the highest number for any occupation in the Occupation Ceiling.
 So clearly it is a matter of choice for many foreign-based skilled workers who wish to permanently settle in Australia.”

 “All other occupations are offered less than 9,000 places in the Occupation Ceiling which is used to define quotas for all high-demand occupations of Australia.”